moretrim/country-workshop/README.markdown

 Description
 -----------

-A collection of alternative starts and countries designed on a whim.
+A collection of odd alternative starts and countries designed on a whim.
 Sometimes collaboratively, often haphazardly.
 The main appeal is usually the added challenge these new starts & countries provide, or putting a fresh twist on an existing part of the world.